 "User is not enabled for Esri Access"

-If you get an error User is not enabled for Esri Access when trying to access your Esri login (for example to access training) follow the instructions given (these are much more useful than they were) to get logged in with your MyEsri account.
+If you get an error User is not enabled for Esri Access when trying to access your Esri login (for example to access training) switch accounts to the MyEsri account under which you have training access.
 If all else fails, shut down your web browser to log you out of everything, restart your web browser, visit my.esri.com and login with your MyEsri account.
 (If you don' t have a MyEsri account, create one.)
 New functionality has been added to the Esri signon system to "link" accounts which makes it pretty easy to switch among multiple MyEsri and AGOL accounts you may have.